teamookla/ookla-open-data/tutorials/filter_parquet_bounding_box.md

-Filtering tiles by location (with parquet)
+Using R to filter tiles by location with parquet
 ================

 ``` r